optics-dev/Monocle/README.md

      val (_company, _name) = (lenser(_.company) , lenser(_.name))
      ```

-3. Finally, the fully automatic method using `@Lenses` macro annotation.
+3. Finally, the fully automatic method using the `@Lenses` macro annotation.
-     `@Lenses` generate `Lens` for every accessor of a case class in its companion object (even if there is no companion object defined).
+     `@Lenses` generates `Lens` for every accessor of a case class in its companion object (even if there is no companion object defined).
      This solution is the most boiler plate free but it has several disadvantages:
      1.   users need to add the macro paradise plugin to their project.
      2.   poor IDE supports, at the moment only IntelliJ recognises the generated `Lens`.
-     3.   requires to have access to the case classes since you need to annotate them.
+     3.   requires access to the case classes since you need to annotate them.

      ```scala
      @Lenses case class Employee(company: Company, name: String, ...)